 What’s great about clicky’s heatmap tool is that it allows you to segment your clicks based on specific criteria, such as people who completed a specific goal.
 This is extremely helpful when optimizing conversions, as it will help you to see the behavior of users that were successfully converted separately from those who weren’t.

 Overall, Clicky is a great piece of kit for anyone that really wants to dive deep into heatmap analysis.

 Clicky prices start from $9.99.
 Only the Pro Plus plan and higher include the heatmap feature.
 These plans start from $14.99.

 Lucky Orange is a great software tool for anyone that really wants to stay informed when it comes to conversion optimization.
 Lucky Orange describes its self as an “all-in-one conversion optimization suite” that includes a great dynamic heatmap feature for tracking clicks, scroll depth, and movement.

 The feature overlays your browser with heatmaps that allow you to track your user experience in real-time.
 You can also use it to segment different device types and change date ranges to compare different site layouts.

 In addition to these features, Lucky Orange comes complete with tools that will help you to chat with your customers, record sessions, track your conversion funnels, and more.
 Lucky Orange is perfect if you’re looking to get to grips with your conversion rate optimization.

 Prices start from $10 per month.

-There is a free trial available for all plans (no credit card required).
+Lucky Orange has a free trial available for all plans (no credit card required).

 Heatmap software FAQ’s